 Huh?
 Who cares?
-Who is, and why should I bother about, this Monica anyway?
-The last Monica anyone heard about was Lewinsky or Seles!
-What difference does any of this make?
-I mean, it's all adiaphora, right, so why trample on my Christian Freedom with all this dead weight from the past?
+What difference does that make?
+And who is and why bother about this Monica anyway?
+The last Monica anyone heard about was Lewinsky!
+Besides, it's all adiaphora, right, why trample on my Christian Freedom with all this dead weight from the past?

-When the church sets up a day in honour of someone, the traditional practice is to choose the day on which the person died, if known, since faith sees that as the day they were born into eternity.
+When the church sets up a day in honour of someone, the traditional practice is to choose the day on which the person died, if known, since that is the day they were born into eternity.
 St Augustine's date of death, his heavenly birthday, is 28 August 430, so 28 August is his feast.
-Simple.
-But St Monica's date of death is not known, and when the person's date of death is not known, some other date of significance about the person's life is chosen.
-Here's the story on hers.

 St Monica's feast day was not a part of the overall observance of the Western Church for about three-fourths of its elapsed history to date, until about the time of the Council of Trent in the Sixteenth Century.
 However, it was long observed by the Augustinian Order.
 Geez, whazzat?

-This Augustinian feast, the Feast of the Conversion of St Augustine, was and still is celebrated on 5 May.
-So they celebrated the single biggest human factor in bringing about that conversion, the example and prayers of his mother, St Monica, on the day before, 4 May.
-The Conversion feast never did make it into the overall Roman Calendar, but when St Monica's did, since her date of death is not known, the traditional Augustinian date was retained, 4 May.
+This Augustinian feast, the Feast of the Conversion of St Augustine, was/is celebrated on 5 May.
+So they celebrated the single biggest human factor in bringing about that conversion, the example and prayers of his mother, St Monica, the day before, 4 May.
+The Conversion feast never did make it into the overall Roman Calendar, and when St Monica's did, since her date of death is not known, the traditional Augustinian date was retained, 4 May.
 Simple.

-And was retained in the Lutheran Reformation for centuries.
-Until the Revolution, er, Vatican II.
+And retained in the Lutheran Reformation for centuries.
+Until the Revolution.
+Er, Vatican II.